Laws and regulations

 An examination which the candidate may take having either taken the equivalent/same examination before, or not having withdrawn from an examination within the required deadline, cf. section 5-6 (1).

-A collective term for the Bachelor thesis for the Bachelor degree and the Master thesis for the Master degree.
+Terminology for the Bachelor thesis for the Bachelor degree and the Master thesis for the Master degree.
 In the regulations the final master thesis is called independent work of a higher degree.

 In these regulations, syllabus means “Compulsory reading as stipulated in the course description.”